ridhi-asn/Superstore-Sales-Analysis/README.md

 ## Overview
-Used PostgreSQL to analyze where Superstore can maximize sales, identifying which regions, states, cities, categories, sub-categories, and segments drive the greatest % of total sales and total orders.
+Used PostgreSQL to analyze Superstore sales, identifying which regions, states, cities, categories, sub-categories, and segments drive the greatest % of total sales and total orders.
 Built an interactive Tableau dashboard to visualize the findings.

 #### Dataset: [superstore1.csv](superstore1.csv) (9800 orders X 18 variables)